Thomas Negovan: Biography

 In 2010, he released the catalog Grand Guignol: An Exhibition of Artworks Celebrating the Legendary Theater of Terror, which featured rare historical images (1895–1962) from the Théâtre du Grand-Guignol, the Parisian theater which gained notoriety for lurid exhibitions of violence, death, and debauchery.
-The book also featured works by Gustav Klimt and Alphonse Mucha, as well as works by contemporary artists Chris Mars, Dave McKean, Gail Potocki, Michael Zulli, and Malleus, some of them being published for the first time.
+The book also featured works by Gustav Klimt and Alphonse Mucha, as well as works by contemporary artists Chris Mars, Dave McKean, Gail Potocki, Michael Zulli, and Malleus Rock Art Lab, some of them being published for the first time.

 Negovan has also edited a number of publications, including: Chamber of Mystery: Witchcraft (2007), which featured various artists and authors, and an introduction by Dan Brereton featuring characters from the Nocturnals, and reprints thirteen stories from 1950s horror comics, selected by Negovan; and Nocturnals Volume One: Black Planet and Other Stories (2007), reprints of the earliest of the Nocturnals comic stories, written and painted by Dan Brereton with an introduction by Negovan.

+In 2016, after twenty years of research and three years of writing, Negovan wrote Le Pater: Alphonse Mucha's Symbolist Masterpiece and the Lineage of Mysticism, receiving praise from numerous artists including Roger Dean and Alex Grey.
+A 2023 expanded softcover included an introduction by fantasy author Michael Moorcock, who called the book "profound and beautiful" and "a source of beauty and intellectual inspiration."

+The 1980 film Caligula, starring Malcolm McDowell and Helen Mirren, was notorious for being overtaken by producer and Penthouse magazine founder Bob Guccione, who fired the director, and inserted adult content without the knowledge of the writer, director, or cast; by the time of the film's release, the writer had sued to have his name removed from the film, and the director refused credit.
+McDowell called the 1980 release of the film a "terrible betrayal of... the actors."
+In 2019 Negovan was hired to utilize the original camera negatives and reconstruct a version closer to the original vision of the creators, leading to an invitation to premiere at the 2023 Cannes Film Festival.
+McDowell responded positively to this version, writing on Instagram: "Because of the brilliant work of Thomas Negovan – one of my best performances has finally come to light after 47 years!"